GPS/Locations: Natural waterfall: (N 42.97789 / W 77.98871)

 Accommodations: Viewing platform; picnic tables; fishing; benches; water fountain; pavilion; historic information; fishing access; basketball court; playground; shops and restaurants nearby.

 AKA: Old Buttermilk Falls; Oatka Creek Dam; Oatka Creek Falls

-“Le Roy” is the proper spelling of the name of the town and falls, but LeRoy is more modern, and seems to be commonly used on digital maps and websites.
+“Le Roy” is the original spelling of the name of the town and falls, but LeRoy is more modern, and seems to be commonly used on digital maps and websites.
 Both are technically correct.

 Although the larger Buttermilk Falls to the north is not accessible (access is through private property), viewing Old Buttermilk Falls is quick and easy.
 A state-built viewing platform just downstream from the falls allows visitors to see the natural and man-made drops without much effort.
 A short walk to the Main Street bridge offers a different perspective as well as a close look at an adjacent old mill (now a restaurant) and wheel enclosure.
 Wolcott St runs along the west bank of the Creek to the north of the dam and has a small park and gazebo that is great for watching waterfowl on the pond as well as summer sunsets.

 Mill Street is also home to a small recreational park that runs along the creek.
 Although creek access through the park is limited along this stretch, clearings in the trees and a pedestrian bridge to the south can give you a glimpse of the fast-moving waters that pass by here.
 Upstream, at the southern end of the village, another dam creates a 12 ft drop.
 A public fishing area and the Munson Street Bridge are nice spots to view it from.